 More than 100 species of birds have been spotted at Edgewood.
 Some are visitors, during migration and winter, and some nest and raise young here.
 You can also check out observations of Edgewood’s birds at iNaturalist and eBird.

 Browse Edgewood Birds

 Check out our Bird Guide to learn more about Edgewood’s birds, including what they look like, what they eat, how they behave, and other interesting facts about them.
-All photos are from Tom Grey, whose website is a great place to learn about the Bay Area’s birds.
+A majority of photos are from Tom Grey, whose website is a great place to learn about the Bay Area’s birds.

 Online tools for identifying birds